Note: see session law sections for effective dates.

 (7) ensure nonduplication of state and federal workforce development services and a unified service delivery system within the workforce development area;

-(8) ensure that local workforce centers provide meeting space, free of charge, for meetings of displaced homemaker programs, established under section 116L.96; and
+(8) ensure that local workforce centers provide meeting space, free of charge, for meetings of the Minnesota Family Resiliency Partnership, established under section 116L.96; and

 (9) nominate individuals to the governor to consider for membership on the governor's Workforce Development Board.